 NORML lobbies Congress and state legislatures for more rational and cost- effective marijuana policies.
 We provide expert witnesses for legislative hearings in support of marijuana reform legislation and to provide testimony to assist defendants charged with marijuana offenses.
 NORML also serves as a marijuana-law reform advocate with the media nationwide and maintains a comprehensive web site, which includes a 50-state legislative tracking system, where visitors can inform themselves about the issue and send a free fax or an e-mail to their state and federal elected officials.
-In addition, we maintain a legal committee comprised of 350 criminal defense attorneys nationwide who specialize in the defense of individuals charged with marijuana-related offenses; and hundreds of lawyers representing the newly state-legal marijuana businesses.
+In addition, we maintain a legal committee comprised of hundreds of criminal defense attorneys nationwide who specialize in the defense of individuals charged with marijuana-related offenses; and hundreds of lawyers representing the newly state-legal marijuana businesses.

 Because NORML lobbies state and federal elected officials, contributions to the organization are not tax deductible.

 Our sister organization, the NORML Foundation, is a 501(c)(3) educational, research and legal foundation.
-Founded in 1997, the NORML Foundation educates the public on marijuana policy through advertising and media campaigns.
-The Foundation distributes a weekly news advisory to more than 1,000 media outlets and 25,000 reform activists; conducts research and publishes special reports; and provides legal support and assistance to victims of the current marijuana laws.
+The NORML Foundation educates the public on marijuana policy through advertising and media campaigns.
+The Foundation distributes a weekly news advisory to media outlets and to NORML's members; conducts research and publishes special reports; and provides legal support and assistance to victims of the current marijuana laws.

 Contributions to the NORML Foundation are tax-deductible.

-According to survey data, nearly one out of two American adults admit to having smoked marijuana.
-Of these, about ten percent of Americans have smoked marijuana during the past year.
-The vast majority of marijuana smokers, like most other Americans, are good citizens who work hard, raise families, pay taxes and contribute in a positive way to their communities.
-They are certainly not part of the crime problem in this country, and it is terribly unfair to continue to treat them as criminals.
+According to survey data, nearly a majority of American adults admit to having used marijuana.
+The vast majority of marijuana consumers, like most other Americans, are good citizens who work hard, raise families, pay taxes and contribute in a positive way to their communities.
+They are certainly not part of the crime problem in this country, and it is terribly unfair to continue to stigmatize them and to treat them as criminals.

 Many successful business and professional leaders, including many state and elected federal officials, admit they have smoked marijuana.
 We must reflect this reality in our state and federal laws, and put to rest the myth that marijuana smoking is a fringe or deviant activity engaged in only by those on the margins of American society.
 Marijuana smokers are no different from their non-smoking peers, except for their marijuana use.